 Serve a new dish of mashed potatoes this year.
-Twice baked Yukon gold mashed potatoes with rosemary and cheese are creamy, delicious and sure to be a hit.
+Twice baked yellow mashed potatoes with rosemary and cheese are creamy, delicious and sure to be a hit.

-3 lbs yukon gold potatoes, peeled and cut into about 1″ cubes
+3 lbs. yellow potatoes, peeled and cut into about 1″ cubes

 6 garlic cloves, smashed and peeled

 ½ cup non fat plain Greek yogurt or sour cream

 Prep Time: 15min | Cook Time: 45min

 Place the potatoes and garlic cloves in a large pot.
 Fill the pot with water until it’s at least 2″ over the top of the potatoes.
 Cover, and heat over medium high heat until it comes to a boil.
 Remove the lid, reduce the heat to medium, and simmer until the potatoes are tender, about 15 minutes.
 Remove from heat, drain, and place the potatoes in a large bowl.